The Regents (Canadian band): Career

 After the early club house band line up of the Regents broke up, a new line up emerged.
-This consisted of Judi Jantzen and Duncan White on vocals, Bob Andrews on trumpet, Russ Strathdee on saxophone, Brian White on organ, Jack Arseneault on guitar, Wayne Harmon on drums and Bruce Staubitz on bass.
+This consisted of Judi Jansen and Duncan White on vocals, Bob Andrews on trumpet, Russ Strathdee on saxophone, Brian White on organ, Jack Arseneault on guitar, Wayne Harmon on drums and Bruce Staubitz on bass.
 They recorded four singles and an album.

 It was noted by Billboard in the March 6, 1965 issue that their single "Me and You" bw "Playmates" had been picked up by Red Bird Records in the United States.
 The single was given a 4 star rating by Billboard in their March 27, 1965 issue.

 By May 1, 1965, "Me and You" was charting.
 It was at #3 in the Billboard Hits of the World, Canadian Records division of the Canadian chart, just behind "Walk that Walk" by David Clayton Thomas & Quintet.
 The following week both singles had maintained their positions.
-For the week ending May 3rd, 1965, the song had moved up from #5 to #3 on the R.P.M.play sheet.
+For the week ending May 3, 1965, the song had moved up from #5 to #3 on the R.P.M. play sheet.

 The single was released in the United States on the Blue Cat record label.
-Moving forward with the success of their single, Billboard noted it it's May 8, 1965 issue that Quality Records were releasing the album, Going Places with the Regents and that the hit single would be included.
+Moving forward with the success of their single, Billboard noted it in the May 8, 1965 issue that Quality Records were releasing the album, Going Places with the Regents and that the hit single would be included.
 One of the first US radio stations to play the song was KYNO in Fresno.
 The station would later get an award from Quality records for breaking out "Shakin' All Over" by The Guess Who.